CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 If O365 is the source and MFA can not be disabled the Azure Application used to perform migration can be created with a PowerShell script <a href="https://bitbucket.org/cloudsols/cloudm-public/src/main/Migrate/PowerShell/CreateAzureADApplication.ps1">CreateAzureADApplication.ps1</a>.
 This script will output a PFX Certificate that will need to be uploaded to CloudM Migate.

+Once the Azure Application is created, MFA can be renabled.

 ### Account Used

 In O365 the Global Admin account is needed to provide CloudM Migrate access to everything in scope for migration.
 Once the Global Admin account is used to create the SaaS application it can be removed from CloudM Migrate.